 The Office functions include research of the ever-changing world of computer technology with a focus on application software.
 Due to tremendous changes in hardware investment, IT evaluates and assists in capital purchases.

-IT also handles all telephone and mail services for the county offices.
+IT also handles all telephone services for the county offices.

 To be perceived as a "best of breed" technical service organization which state and local governments would not hesitate to emulate.